Exploring Universal Intrinsic Task Subspace via Prompt Tuning

 Surprisingly, we find that the intrinsic task subspace may not only exist but also is extremely low-dimensional.
-We study diverse few-shot NLP tasks and find that in a $5$-dimensional subspace found by $100$ random tasks with MSF, we can recover $87\%$ and $65\%$ of the full PT performance with IST for $100$ seen tasks (using different training data) and $20$ unseen tasks, respectively.
-Furthermore, we investigate the effectiveness of \ourmodel under different task types as well as the number of training tasks and data.
-We also show that the found intrinsic task subspace and \ourmodel have some practical uses, such as analyzing task differences and improving prompt tuning stability.
-We encourage future work to explore how to better find the intrinsic task subspace and develop advanced techniques taking inspiration from low-dimensional reparameterizations of PLM adaptations.
+We study diverse few-shot NLP tasks and find that in a $250$-dimensional subspace found by $100$ tasks with MSF, we can recover $97\%$ and $83\%$ of the full PT performance with IST for $100$ seen tasks (using different training data) and $20$ unseen tasks, respectively.
+Furthermore, we analyze the effect of training task types, the number of training tasks, and training data scales for \ourmodel.
+We also show that \ourmodel and the intrinsic task subspace could help us analyze task differences and improve training stability.
+We encourage future work to explore how to better find the intrinsic task subspace and develop techniques taking inspiration from universal reparameterizations of PLM adaptations.